 For many artists, James Gurney requires no introduction.
 You can’t really talk about reference, color, or light without mentioning his bestselling books 'Color and Light: A Guide for the Realist Painter', and 'Dinotopia' (a New York Times bestselling book series).

-James also designed the World of Dinosaurs stamps for the U.S. Postal Service and worked on over a dozen assignments for National Geographic magazine.
+James also designed the World of Dinosaurs stamps for the Australia Post and worked on over a dozen assignments for National Geographic magazine.
 He won the Hugo, Chesley, Spectrum, and World Fantasy Awards.

 He had multiple solo exhibitions at museums such as the Smithsonian Institution, the Norman Rockwell Museum, and the Norton Museum of Art.
 Was named a “Grand Master” by Spectrum Fantastic Arts and a “Living Master” by the Art Renewal Center.